-Trump grapples with public health and economic maelstrom
+Trump wants payroll tax relief to calm virus-spooked markets

 Vast numbers of visitors come to the Hill, especially at this time of year when advocacy groups arrange “fly-in” trips to lobby and speak to lawmakers, and school groups descend for tours.

-Trump was meeting Treasury Secretary Steven Mnuchin, Larry Kudlow and other aides when he returned to the White House about a range of economic actions he could take.
-He also invited Wall Street executives to the White House later in the week to discuss the economic fallout of the epidemic.

-Kudlow, director of the president’s National Economic Council, told reporters Friday that the administration is not looking at a “massive” federal relief plan.
-Rather, any federal aid package would be “timely and targeted and micro.”
+One mechanism, backed by the Trump-allied National Association of Manufacturers, involves a proposed tax credit for employers who pay employees who are quarantined.

+Treasury Secretary Steve Mnuchin and Larry Kudlow, the director of the national economic council, were expected to bring the White House proposal to Senate Republicans on Tuesday afternoon, at which point officials planned to release more publicly.

-Lawmakers on Capitol Hill had barely started to contemplate the economic implications of the spread of the virus and what might be needed to stimulate the economy as people cancel vacations and business trips and stay away from stores.
-Senate Finance Committee Chairman Chuck Grassley is “exploring the possibility of targeted tax relief measures that could provide a timely and effective response to the coronavirus,” spokesman Michael Zona said Monday.
+Lawmakers on Capitol Hill had barely started to contemplate the economic implications of the spread` of the virus and what might be needed to stimulate the economy as people cancel vacations and business trips and stay away from stores.
+Senate Finance Committee Chairman Chuck Grassley told reporters that “everything’s on the table.”

+But members of the Senate Republican leadership, including Texas Sen. John Cornyn played down the need for an economic stimulus package of any kind, be it tax cuts or aid for workers.
+“It’s premature to be talking about that,” Cornyn told reporters.
+“I usually love tax cuts but I think it’s a little premature.”

 Democrats indicated they preferred other responses, like passing legislation requiring employers to give their workers paid sick leave — a longtime policy priority of Democrats — and additional help for those with lower incomes.